starlinktuc/cuitgptfireworks/README.md

-# Fireworks Cookbook
+# CuitGPTFireworks

-Fireworks cookbook is a collection of recipes designed to assist in the development, evaluation, and deployment of Generative AI (GenAI) models.
+Fireworks AI on CuitGPT contains: recipes designed to assist in the development, evaluation, and deployment of Generative AI (GenAI) models.

-## Motivation
+## Motivacion
 Generative AI has seen unprecedented growth in recent times, spurring the creation of novel models and techniques.
 However, the information required to recreate these models and implement the latest modeling techniques is dispersed across various repositories, online forums, and research papers.
 The Fireworks Cookbook provides a set of comprehensive, ready-to-use recipes, enabling users to run and adapt them for diverse needs and applications.
 These recipes encompass a wide range of popular use-cases, including fine-tuning, generation, and evaluation.
 The cookbook is routinely updated to include recipes based on the latest advancements in the field.

-## Code organization
+## Organizacion del codigo
 The code in the repository is organized according to use-case, with some code serving multiple purposes.
 Our present emphasis is on Large Language Models (LLMs), however, we will incorporate more model classes in the future.

 ### Docker